BracketSpace/Notification/readme.txt

 **Compatibility Breaking Changes**

+- Webook and Webhook JSON Carriers are now deprecated and won't work.
+[Read more about that change](https://docs.bracketspace.com/notification/extensions/webhooks)
 - Notifications are now saved into the custom table instead of relying on wp_posts.
 - Class methods and properties has been changed from snake_case to camelCase.
 - In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.